The Rise of Christianity

 By | 8 Dec 2011

-My life-long absolute favorite genre of literature, film, and computer gaming is science fiction.
-Sci-fi has captured my imagination since I was in 3rd grade or so when I would check out and voraciously consume stacks of novels by Heinlein, Asimov, Bradbury, and others from the El Paso Public Library — I have never outgrown my passion for the genre, to my wife’s dismay when selecting movies to watch.
-Star Trek, Star Wars, Lord Of The Rings, you name it, I love it! 🙂
+ender's game book cover imageMy life-long absolute favorite genre of literature, film, and computer gaming is science fiction.
+Sci-fi has captured my imagination since I was in 3rd grade or so when I would check out and voraciously consume stacks of novels by Heinlein, Asimov, Bradbury, and others from the El Paso Public Library — I have never outgrown my passion for the genre (to my wife’s dismay when selecting movies to watch).
+Star Trek, Star Wars, Dune, Lord Of The Rings, you name it, I love it! 🥰

-Hidden Empire cover imageHis Empire duet of novels are a fascinating mix of near-future science fiction and techno/military/ political thrillers and they are well worth reading.
+His Empire duet of novels are a fascinating mix of near-future science fiction and techno/military/ political thrillers.
+They are well worth reading.
 His astute analysis of the ideological polarization and abusive rhetoric rampant in the current state of US political dialogue is worth the price of admission alone.

 The Rise of Christianity cover imageFascinating reading!

 I’m not going analyze Stark’s book in-depth here — I’m simply going to hit the highlights of his conclusions because many of them are applicable to modern society and politics today.
-If you want to read the whole book and find out how he came to those conclusions, I’ve given you what you need to acquire or check out a copy of your own in the previous paragraph.
+If you want to read the whole book and find out how he came to those conclusions, I’ve given you what you need to acquire or check out a copy of your own in the previous paragraphs.
 It’s not a particularly easy read due to some sociological jargon and a certain amount of academic textbook-ness in his writing style, but I feel the book is easily accessible to someone with 12th-grade reading level or better.

 Christians Tended to Survive Major Epidemics While the Pagans Succumbed

-In 165 AD, a deadly 15-year epidemic (suspected to be smallpox) ravaged the Roman Empire, killing 1/4 to 1/3 of the population.
-Another such epidemic, possibly measles, struck in 251 AD.
+In 165AD, a deadly 15-year epidemic (suspected to be smallpox) ravaged the Roman Empire, killing ¼ to ⅓ of the population.
+Another such epidemic (possibly measles) struck in 251AD.
 Modern historians attribute the massive depopulation resulting from these epidemics as one of the major causes for the fall of the Roman Empire.
-While the Romans had a degree of surgical knowledge, they were completely ignorant of the existence of bacterial and viral agents, much less methods of treatment and care, so they were essentially helpless in the face of these epidemics.
+While the Romans had a degree of surgical knowledge, they were completely ignorant of the existence of bacterial and viral agents, much less methods of treatment and care.
+As a result, they were essentially helpless in the face of these epidemics.

 Stark’s Conclusion:

 The mortality rate among Christians during deadly epidemics was significantly lower than that of pagans, thus shifting the demographics in favor of the Christians.
-On top of that, many of the pagan survivors who had received care from these believers converted to Christianity.
+On top of that, many of the pagan survivors who had received nursing care from these believers converted to Christianity.

 Christian Women & Children vs. Their Pagan Counterparts